luciopaiva/heapify/CONTRIBUTING.md

 Follow these basic rules:

-* be descriptive
+* be descriptive;
-* limit the subject line to 50 characters
+* limit the subject line to 50 characters;
-* use the imperative mood in the subject line
+* use the imperative mood in the subject line;
-* capitalize the subject line
+* capitalize the subject line;
-* do not end the subject line with a period
+* do not end the subject line with a period;
-* separate subject from body with a blank line
+* separate subject from body with a blank line;
-* wrap the body at 72 characters
+* wrap the body at 72 characters;
-* use the body to explain what and why vs. how
+* use the body to explain what and why vs. how.

 Some good examples: